msoneal0/MRCI/docs/README.md

  -exempt_cmds : run the internal module to list it's rank exempt commands. for internal use only.
  -user_cmds   : run the internal module to list it's user commands. for internal use only.
  -run_cmd     : run an internal module command. for internal use only.
- -add_cert    : add/update an SSL certificate for a given common name.
- -rm_cert     : remove an SSL certificate for a given common name.
+ -load_ssl    : re-load the host SSL certificate without stopping the host instance.

 Internal module | -public_cmds, -user_cmds, -exempt_cmds, -run_cmd |: